memgraph/docs/memgraph_versioned_docs/version-2.1.0/installation/windows/docker-installation.md

 This article briefly outlines the basic steps necessary to install and run **Memgraph** on Windows with Docker.
 This works on Win 10 and 11.<br/>
-There are two main Docker images that you can install:
+There are two main Mamgraph Docker images that you can install:

 - [**Memgraph Platform**](#memgraph-platform) which contains:
   - **Memgraph**